 Devote every waking moment to your art as only then will you achieve your potential.
 You can multitask and think about your art being influenced as you live your daily life and think about what you want to do and how you will start.

 You are all welcome to follow me on my BLOG and sign up to the email list on the page which will notify you each time I post to the blog.
 In addition to my art I share parts of my life on my blog.
-Although I try to post as often as possible, sometimes a week or more may go by with no posts as I have nothing to post.
+There are times when a week or more may go by with no posts as I have nothing to post.
 The blog address is: http://quiltspluscolor.blogspot.com/

 And in closing I am going to share some not so successful things I’ve dyed recently so you don’t thing I get a winner ever time.